How I Designed a Restful Blue, Grey and Pink Bedroom

 Now moving through to the ensuite - we found an original door on eBay and knocked an opening through that wall.

-I really love that colour combination!
-Blue and green is my favourite.
-The square pink tiles from Topps Tiles carry the accent colour through to the en-suite and add a vintage feel. and the traditional style floor tiles give a nod to the house’s history.
+I really love this colour combination!
+We tried several bold shades of green before settling on Dulux's Palm Night.
+The square pink tiles from Topps Tiles carry the accent colour through to the en-suite and add a vintage feel while the traditional style floor tiles give a nod to the house’s history.

 Because we created the en-suite from scratch, I was able to make sure it was exactly the right size to fit a walk-in shower at one end and a basin and toilet along this wall.